curiouselectric/soldersolar/SolderSolar_Instructions/SolderSolar_Instructions.rst

 Step 6: Solder PV Cell
 ------------------------
 The PV cell is actually a module comprised of a number of small solar PV cells.
-This unit has a maximum output of 5.5V and a maximum current of ***mA.
+This unit has a maximum output of 5.5V and a maximum current of ???mA.
 The solar cell is attached to the back of the PCB and so will cover the soldering already done - please **double check** your soldering here and ensure there are not any bad connections or solder short circuits.